ddella/K3s-Cluster/README.md

 ## Installation Outline
 The high level steps to create our High Availability K3s Cluster are:
 1. Create all the DNS entries.
 2. Create eleven (11) Ubuntu 24.04 LTS VMs.
+I will be using `Cloud-Init`.
 3. Create a cluster of three `etcd` nodes.
 This will be our external datastore for the K3s cluster.
 4. Configure a Fixed Registration Address.
 Two servers will be used as load balancer.
-5. Launch Server Nodes.
+5. Launch the K3s Server Nodes.
 K3s requires two or more server nodes for an HA configuration.
 When running the k3s server command, you must set the `datastore-endpoint` parameter so that K3s knows how to connect to the external datastore created in the step above.
 6. Join Agent Nodes.
 You can join as many as you need.

 ## Here's a table that describes every IP addresses of each servers for this tutorial.